Ambassador Yazgan on Turkish and Georgian Trade and Investment

 What are the prospects and aspirations of Turkey doing business with Georgia?
 What can (or is being) done to increase investment and trade?

-A new protocol was signed in December 2021 during the visit of our Deputy Minister of Trade Mustafa Tuzcu.
+A new protocol was signed in December 2021 during the visit of our of Trade Mustafa Tuzcu.
 This protocol was to facilitate trade.
 This protocol shows that Turkey has agreed to allow more Georgian exports into Turkey.
 We would also like to concentrate on the cooperation in the fields of technology and services.
 The interest of Turkish companies in the Georgian renewable energies sector continues.
 We place great importance on the transparent and sustainable energy safety of Georgia.
 We also believe there is potential in tourism relations for an increase of Turkish tourists who enjoy nature and cultural tourism.
 I am still amazed that the Turkish tourists who are part of this segment have not been properly educated about Georgia’s potential.
-We also think that Georgian producers have a misconception about entering the Turkish market. has entered large retail outlets in Turkey for the first year.
+We also think that Georgian producers have a misconception about entering the Turkish market.
+Borjomi has entered large retail outlets in Turkey for the first year.
 We have also seen 10% of the 1 million liter quota of Georgian wine being exported to Turkey.
 We also support Turkish companies in exploring agricultural production for export to Georgia.

 EXCLUSIVE Interview by Katie Ruth Davies